Balancing Family Tax Benefit

 What you need to do to balance your Family Tax Benefit (FTB) payments depends on your circumstances.

 The financial year runs from 1 July to 30 June.
-We start to balance FTB payments after the financial year ends and you get your last payment.
+We start balancing FTB payments after the financial year ends and you get your last payment.

 You usually need to confirm your income before we can balance your payments.
 If you have a partner, they’ll need to do this too.